About: Our school participates in Destination Imagination! A team of students choose a challenge and work on it through

 and complete their Instant Challenge (a secret challenge that must be improvised!).
 Last year both of our teams placed in local and state tournaments!
 To find out more about Destination Imagination,

-When: Students will be meeting from 5:00pm-6:00pm at Goodtime Chinese School.
+When: Students will be meeting from 5:00pm-6:30 pm at Goodtime Chinese School.
 Students may need to meet with more frequency as tournament days approach.